Geneva, May 23, 2017PR/2017/807

 WIPO Re:Search has launched a new five-year roadmap to guide its activities in the fight against neglected tropical diseases, malaria & tuberculosis.

 The International Intellectual Property Organization & its partner BIO Ventures for Worldwide Health (BVGH) established the initiative in 2011 to boost the use of intellectual property in catalyzing innovation & product development for ailments affecting more than 1 billion people.
 WIPO Re:Search now includes 126 members in 35 countries & has established 112 collaborations across the globe.

 The new plan, unveiled during WIPO Re:Searchâs biennial meeting May 23, 2017, in Geneva, will guide the public-private consortiumâs activities through 2021 & includes new research, capacity building & outreach efforts.

-As the implementing partner, BVGH will seek a more process-driven & targeted partnership-development approach to link research & development programs with gaps in research, taking into consideration the impact of the disease on peopleâs lives.
+As the implementing partner, BVGH will seek a more process-driven & targeted partnership-development approach to link research and development programs with gaps in research, taking into consideration the impact of the disease on peopleâs lives.

 âBVGH will implement…